reworkhow/JWAS.jl/docs/src/manual/workflow.md

 - link to documentation for [`runMCMC`](@ref)

 ---
-On line 1, MCMC samples from `runMCMC` for `x2` is saved to a file.
+On line 1, MCMC samples from `runMCMC` for `x2` is saved to a file, where each row represents one sample from the MCMC.
 On line 2, a multi-trait BayesC analysis is performed with `model` and `phenotypes` as had been defined in step 1-6.
 MCMC samples for marker effects, location parameters specified on line 1, and all variance components from this analysis are saved every `output_samples_frequency` iterations to files.

 ---
 Several steps above can be skipped if no related information is available, e.g., step 6 is skipped